Sirente crater

 The Sirente crater (Cratere del Sirente) is a small shallow seasonal lake in Abruzzo, central Italy.
 The depression, which is located at the center of the Prati del Sirente, a mountainous highland north of the Sirente massif in the Apennines, is 13 km from the village of Secinaro.
-Its formation has prompted a number of theories in recent years.
-Although in the absence of shock-metamorphic and / or geochemical evidence it is not yet possible to confirm the meteoritic impact theory, no other theories for the origin of this geological structure have been proven yet.
+Its formation has prompted a number of theories in recent years, including a meteorite impact.

 Interest in the Sirente crater began in the late 1990s after Swedish geologist Jens Ormö, an impact crater specialist, noticed ridges near the site that indicated a bolide collision.
 A research team named "The Sirente Crater Group" along with two scientists from the International Research School of Planetary Science of Pescara (IRSPS) began a detailed examination of the area.
 The team concluded the meteorite struck the Earth with the force of a small nuclear bomb; approximately one kiloton in yield.
 The blast would have created a mushroom cloud and shockwaves similar to a nuclear explosion.